-6.2.
+8.3.
 Use of Social Media

-Any publication on Council's social media sites during the election period must be approved by the Chief Executive Officer, either generally or in a particular case.

-Council officers responsible for administering Council's social media sites will monitor these sites during the election period and use moderation features (where they are available) to ensure that no electoral matter is posted on these sites.
+- a) Any publication on Council's social media sites during the election period must follow the approval process. - b) Council officers responsible for administering Council's social media sites will monitor these sites during the election period and use moderation features (where they are available) to ensure that no electoral matter is posted on these sites.